msfjarvis/msfjarvis.dev/content/posts/teachingkotlin-part-1-classes-and-objects-and-everything-in-between.md

 slug = "teaching-kotlin--classes-and-objects"
-tags = ["android", "teachingkotlin", "kotlin"] title = "#TeachingKotlin Part 1 - Classes and Objects and everything in between"
+tags = ["android", "teachingkotlin", "kotlin"] title = "#TeachingKotlin Part 1 - Classes and Objects and everything in between" description = "Part 1 of my #TeachingKotlin, this post goes over Kotlin classes, objects and how things like finality and staticity vary between Java and Kotlin."
 +++
 Classes in Kotlin closely mimic their Java counterparts in implementation, with some crucial changes that I will attempt to outline here.